RoboPhred/cultist-timejump/readme.md

 ## Usage

-Once the mod is installed, 2 hotkeys will be made active:
+Once the mod is installed, the following hotkeys are available:

 - F7 - Jump time ahead to the next event.